Leee62/sentry-issues-mcp/README.md

 - EZ size
 - EZ understand
-- EZ use
+- EZ tiny

 ## Tools

-- get-issue
+- get_single_event
-  - get a issue by url or id
+  - get a event detail infos, tiny mode return stack info, huge mode return all info
   - inputs:
-    - url_or_id: sentry issue url or sentry issue id
+    - url_or_id: sentry event url or sentry event id
     - organization_id_or_slug: sentry organization id or slug, it can be undefined
+    - project_id_or_slug: sentry project id or slug, it can be undefined
+    - mode: tiny or huge, it can be undefined
-- get-issues
+- get_project_events
-  - get list of issues
+  - get list of events, tiny mode return id and title, huge mode return all info
   - inputs:
     - project_id_or_slug: sentry project id or slug
     - organization_id_or_slug: sentry organization id or slug, it can be undefined
+    - mode: tiny or huge, it can be undefined

 ## QuickStart